There are 7 types of AP Physics 1 multiple-choice questions:

 Diagram-Based Questions

 This type of question provides a diagram in the question accompanied by text either above or below the diagram, or both.
-This may be a type of diagram you are familiar with (e.g., a free-body diagram) or you may encounter an unfamiliar diagram (e.g., a diagram showing a new experimental setup).
-By analyzing the diagrams, you will be able to determine the correct answer to the question.
+This may be a type of diagram you are familiar with (e.g., a free-body diagram), or you may encounter an unfamiliar diagram (e.g., a diagram showing a new experimental setup).
+By analyzing the diagrams, you can determine the correct answer to the question.

-- Carefully examine the diagram and mark any parts of it that seem especially relevant to the question
+- Note any labels that seem especially relevant to the question.

 You will likely encounter diagrams that you are not familiar with, but don’t let that intimidate you!
-All the information you need to solve the problem is always provided, and you will learn how to identify important information quickly from various diagrams!
-Below is an example of this question type.
+All the information you need to solve the problem is always provided, and you will learn how to identify important information quickly from various diagrams.

 MCQ 3 Example